kryptokrona/kryptokrona-docs/getting_started/new_miner.md

 ### 2. [XMRig](https://github.com/xmrig/xmrig)

-XMRig is a little bit different to xmr-stak, you need to dowload a cpu and gpu miner separately and run two sepparate instances in your computer.
+XMRig is a little bit different to xmr-stak, you need to dowload a cpu and gpu miner separately and run two separate instances in your computer.
 One will use your CPU and the other one will use your GPU.
 You can download them here:

 1. Download CPU mining xmrig **[here](https://github.com/xmrig/xmrig/releases)**.
 2. Download NVIDIA mining xmrig **[here](https://github.com/xmrig/xmrig-nvidia/releases)**.